RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading/upgrade-cluster.md

     $ rladmin status extra all
     ```

-1. [Download the Redis Enterprise Software installation package]({{< relref "/rs/installing-upgrading/install/prepare-install#download-the-installation-package" >}}) to the machine running the node.
+2. Download the Redis Enterprise Software installation package to the machine running the node from the [Download Center](https://app.redislabs.com) on https://app.redislabs.com.

-1. Extract the installation package:
+3. Extract the installation package:

     ```sh
     tar vxf <tarfile name>